etomknudsen/tezos-baking/README.md

 Just include the following in your [Service] section `Environment = TEZOS_LOG="client.signer.ledger -> debug"`

+If you need to pass a lot of environment variables, use `EnvironmentFile` instead and place one variable per line here. `EnvironmentFile` should point to your file, e.g. /home/baker/tezosenvironmentvariables.sh.

 #### Forget about cron jobs etc - systemd has you covered for some happy hands-off baking...